Portrait of Isaak Abrahamsz. Massa

 Massa had made his fortune as a silk merchant in Russia, and was a noted expert on the country.
 The view through the window of large coniferous trees may be intended to reflect this, it being a scene of Muscovy where much of Massa's trading was conducted.
 The landscape in the background may have not been painted by Hals, perhaps being the work of noted landscape artist Pieter de Molijn.
 In Massa's hand he holds a sprig of holly.
 In traditional symbolism this represents friendship and constancy, and may reflect the close relationship between the artist and subject.
 It has also been interpreted as Massa's pledge to be faithful to his wife during his long absences.

-For many years the painting was part of the collection of the Earls of Spencer.
+For many years the painting was part of the collection of the Earls Spencer.
 The 1822 Bibliotheca Spenceriana, a catalogue of the Spencer collection, describes it as hanging in one of the bedrooms of the estate.
-In 1924 the 7th Earl Spencer was forced to sell off part of the family collection to pay down debts.
+In 1924 Albert Spencer, 7th Earl Spencer was forced to sell off part of the family collection to pay down debts.
 He sold the Hals, along with other works to art merchant Joseph Duveen.
 The next year Duveen sold the painting to Canadian businessman Frank P. Wood.
 Upon Wood's death in 1955 his collection was given to the Art Gallery of Ontario, which is where the portrait still resides.
 In 1959 the painting was stolen from the gallery, along with five other masterworks.
 The insurance company agreed to pay a ransom for the stolen pictures, and three weeks after disappearing the painting was recovered from a storage room in Parkdale.
 It had sustained only slight damage.